bikecomps/simulation/README.md

 Running Files
 -------------
+We've modularized our entire directory.
-Since we've modularized our directory, in order to run any program you'd have to use this syntax: `python -m <sub-dir>.<file-name>`.
+In order to run any program you'd have to use this syntax: `python -m <sub-dir>.<file-name>`.
 For example, if you want to run `views/app.py`, use `python -m views.app`.